1. Edible Flower Extravaganzas

 Kathy will then demonstrate many ways of using edible flowers, including the use of petals in savoury foods as well as cakes, meringues, ice bowls etc. This will be followed by a hands on session learning to crystallize petals which you can take home.
 You will then be given a fascinating tour of the garden.
 This will be followed at 1pm by a floral lunch with savouries, salad and sweet delicacies.
 You are free to explore the garden after lunch as well if you wish.
 Kathy’s book The Edible Flower Garden and her recipe cards will be available to purchase.

-The cost is £30 per person.
-Please choose either Friday 7th June or Monday Ist July.
+The cost is £40 per person.
 Prior booking is essential as places will be limited.
 Please contact Kathy for availability.

 2. Tuesday Afternoons and Group Visits